benchan911/tp/docs/UserGuide.md

 #### 4.1.2 View all existing student lists from the student list collection
 View all existing students lists from student list collection.
+Using this feature, you will be able to generate the entire student list collection.
+You will be able to make the future decision on whether to import an existing student list during the creation of new attendance list and/or performance list.

 Command: